-Figure 4: Generated dialogue, potential lie (in the red box), and reasoning results using examples in Table 1.
+Figure 4: Generated dialogue, potential lie, and reasoning results using examples in Table 1.
+In deception reasoning, we aim to generate multi-faceted analysis results, such as factual inconsistency, ambiguous expressions, intent, etc.

 3.5 Mock Interrogation

 We simulate the interrogation process between the suspect and the police officer.
 To enhance authenticity, complete and incomplete actions serve as the information held by the suspect and the police officer, respectively.
 To enhance the professionalism of the police officer, we further provide him with additional interrogation techniques.
 Figure 4 provides the generated dialogue for examples in Table 1.
 Specifically, we require the police officer to ask some typical questions (Leo, 1994):